engineershahzad/Microservices/README.md

 In such a loosely coupled architecture, a component is independent of the other one, can be written in different programming languages,  use different data storages, and serves only one specific function.

+# Monolithic vs. Microservices Architecture: Differences

+## Fault Isolation

+Since all services in a microservice architecture are independent of each other, any halt in a process will keep the rest of the processes unaffected.

+For example, a memory leak in one service will only affect that single service.
+A change to a small part of the application only requires rebuilding and redeploying only one or a small number of services.

+On the other hand, any misbehaving component in a monolithic architecture will bring the entire application down (since all services are interconnected and interdependent).

+For example, In the monolithic approach, an application supporting three functions would have to be scaled in its entirety even if only one of these functions had a resource constraint.

+With microservices, only the microservice supporting the function with resource constraints needs to be scaled out, thus providing resource and cost optimization benefits.